How Much Does a Recliner Cost in Canada? Factors That Influence Price

 The cost starts increasing if you choose genuine leather and/or power and other upgrades.
 Some recliner imports can be $800-$3500 depending on the power options, leather grade, etc.

 Higher End (Style & Comfort++)

-The top of the line recliners with all the options and upgrades you might be looking for (mentioned later in this article) start at $2300+ depending on covers and additional options added.
+The top-of-the-line recliners with all the options and upgrades you might be looking for (mentioned later in this article) start at $3500+ depending on covers and additional options added.
 Below we will discuss how to determine the quality of a recliner to get the best value for your money.